Picture (left to right): Dani Hughes with her younger sister

-Eugene Dougherty, Physician Assistant, Nuvance Health Medical Practices Primary Care Woodstock
+Eugene Dougherty, Physician Assistant, Nuvance Health Medical Practice Primary Care Woodstock

-Dr. Curcio is a fellowship-trained breast surgeon who practices at Northern Dutchess Hospital and Nuvance Health Medical Practices Kingston Breast Surgery.
+Dr. Curcio is a fellowship-trained breast surgeon who practices at Northern Dutchess Hospital and Nuvance Health Medical Practice Kingston Breast Surgery.

 Dr. Curcio ordered a breast biopsy on the area of abnormality, and then ordered a breast MRI.

 “The MRI findings were even more concerning than the area that had been biopsied,” said Dr. Curcio.
 “The results from additional biopsies revealed that Dani had high-grade ductal carcinoma in situ (DCIS).
 This is the earliest possible form of breast cancer that can be diagnosed.”